-- The system oscillator will be turned off but the WDT oscillator keeps running (if the WDT oscillator is selected). - The contents of the on chip RAM and registers remain unchanged. - WDT and WDT prescaler will be cleared and recounted again (if the WDT clock is from the WDT oscillator). - All of the I/O ports maintain their original status. - The PDF flag is set and the TO flag is cleared.
+- The system oscillator will be turned off but the WDT oscillator remains running (if the WDT oscillator is selected). - The contents of the on chip RAM and registers remain unchanged. - WDT and WDT prescaler will be cleared and recounted again (if the WDT clock is from the WDT oscillator).